Call now

 The penalties for attempted murder convictions are severe, especially for first-degree charges.
 But skilled defense attorneys have a wide range of strategies for achieving the best possible outcome, whether that involves a not guilty verdict at trial or a favorable plea bargain agreement.

-• We leverage every possible defense and hold the prosecution accountable to their high burden of proof.
+• We leverage every possible defense and hold the prosecution accountable for their high burden of proof.
 Reasonable doubt about intent can defeat the charges.

 • Negotiating an agreement for reduced charges in exchange for a guilty plea is often preferable over the risks of trial.
 Manslaughter, for example, has lower sentencing guidelines and risks.